top of page

 Strom

-Like all the Gods of Aenya, the Thunderer is worshipped worldwide and is responsible for all weather phenomena.
-Farmers pray to him to deliver rain to their crops or to be delivered from the devastation brought about by tornados, floods, and lightning strikes.
+Like all the Gods of Aenya, the Thunderer is worshipped throughout the world and is responsible for all weather phenomena.
+Farmers pray to him to bring rain to their crops or be delivered from the devastation brought upon by tornadoes, floods, and lightning strikes.
 To the Delian people, Strom is chief among the gods, brother to Sargonus, and represents "manly" virtues like strength, bravery, and prowess in battle.
-Strom is proud, boastful, and quick to offense.
+Strom is proud, boastful, and quick to take offense.
 In song, he is called Red-Bearded and Red-Knuckled.

 Mentions and appearances: Ages of Aenya

 Irene is the goddess of peace, love, sex, and beauty.
-On the matriarchal island nation of Aea, Irene is one of the three primary gods, alongside her sisters, Maki and Zoë.
+On the matriarchal island nation of Aea, Irene is one of three primary gods, alongside her sisters, Maki and Zoë.
 Her temple features prominently in The Ballad of Titian and Midiana.
-While Maki's priestesses swear to a life of celibacy, the clerics of Irene engage their congregants in sacred orgies.
-While the goddess is popular among the coastal states, foreigners from more conservative regions find the wantonness of her followers off-putting and morally repugnant.
-Irene's most significant role, however, is to counterbalance the violent whims of her sister, Maki, while Zoë, the eldest of the three, stands in judgment between the two extremes.
+While Maki's priestesses swear an oath of celibacy, the clerics of Irene engage their congregants in sacred orgies.
+While the goddess is popular among the coastal states, foreigners from more conservative regions find her adherents' wantonness morally repugnant.
+Irene's most significant role, however, is to balance the violent whims of her sister, Maki, while Zoë, the eldest of the three, stands in judgment between the two extremes.

 Mentions and appearances: Ages of Aenya, The Ballad of Titian and Midiana / The Gorgon's Lover.